codio-content/Coding_with_Python-Conditional_statements/.guides/content/Conditional-Statements-fdc3.md

-This Unit covers the concept of conditional statements in Python.
+This unit is about using conditional statements in Python.

-Here's a good example.
+Here is a good example:

 ```python
 if number >= 10 and number < 100: # if number is two digits